carlohamalainen/carlohamalainen.github.io/_posts/2009-08-22-honesty-in-science.md

 ---
-id: 728
 title: Honesty in science
 date: 2009-08-22T00:00:00+00:00
 author: Carlo Hamalainen
 layout: post
 guid: http://carlo-hamalainen.net/2009/08/22/honesty-in-science/
 permalink: /2009/08/22/honesty-in-science/
-restapi_import_id:
-  - 596a05ef0330b
-original_post_id:
-  - "16"
-categories:
-  - Uncategorized
-format: image
 ---

 In my day job I work on mathematics (discrete mathematics, mainly to do with latin squares).
-My [research output](http://carlo-hamalainen.net/blog/?page_id=61) is modest.
+My research output is modest.
 It is by no means ground-breaking stuff.
 I doubt that I'll ever win the Clay maths prize for solving the Riemann hypothesis, nor will I ever win the Fields medal.

 I can, however, take credit that I have always focussed on the mathematics itself.
 I've stated my claims as clearly as possible, provided source code to support computational claims, and made as much of my work freely available on reliable sites (mainly on the [arXiv](http://arxiv.org)).
 What you see is what you get.
 On a daily basis I throw away a lot of what I do.
 That's the nature of mathematics and science.